mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # List of optional QUIC Extensions {#optional-extensions}

-The following is a list of QUIC protocol extensions that might be beneficial for RoQ, but are not required by RoQ.
+The following is a list of QUIC protocol extensions that could be beneficial for RoQ, but are not required by RoQ.

 * *An Unreliable Datagram Extension to QUIC* {{?RFC9221}}.
 Without support for